chansen22/ResponseMonster/README.md

   Level of Impact: 1

-  How to Mitigate: Keep astestics simple.
+  How to Mitigate: Keep aesthetics simple.

   Likelihood: 1